From THINK to FEEL: The Design transformation of IBM

 In a traditional approach, you might gather people in a room and start writing down people’s thoughts as they have them.
 In a Design Camp exercise, however, you’d reimagine this process, starting with the user.

-That’s the value of Design Thinking — reimagining new solutions to old problems.
-These Design Camps helped to not only drive a Design Thinking mentality across the entire organization, but they also helped IBM build the momentum needed to drive cultural change.
+That’s the value of Design Thinking—reimagining new solutions to old problems.
+These Design Camps helped to not only drive a Design Thinking mentality across the entire organisation, but they also helped IBM build the momentum needed to drive cultural change.

 STAGE 5: TEST